 Happy Canada Day!

 It’s time to celebrate Canada’s 150th Birthday and I thought I’d spruce up our tables with two different styles of a Canada Day centerpiece.
-Both of these were fun and simple to make using some Bernardin mason jars and a variety of dollar store items.
+Both of these were fun and simple to make using some Bernardin mason jars and a variety of dollar store items on all payday loans direct lenders.

 What You’ll Need